Password correct. Please wait...

 2. Legal basis for data processing

-The legal basis for processing the data is Art.
-6(1)(a) GDPR if the user has given consent.
+The legal basis for processing the data, if the user has given consent, is Art.
+6(1)(a) GDPR.

-If the registration serves to fulfill a contract to which the user is a party or to carry out pre-contractual measures, the additional legal basis for processing the data is Art.
-6(1)(b) GDPR.
+If the registration serves to fulfil a contract to which the user is a party or to carry out pre-contractual measures, the additional legal basis for processing the data is Article 6(1)(b) GDPR.

 3. Purpose of data processing

-Registration of the user is required to provide certain content and services on our website.
+A user registration is required to provide certain content and services on our website.

-Registration of the user is also required to fulfill a contract with the user or to carry out pre-contractual measures.
+A user registration is also necessary to fulfil a contract with the user or to carry out pre-contractual measures.

 4. Duration of storage

-The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
+The data will be deleted as soon as they are no longer necessary to achieve the purpose for which they were collected.

-This applies to the data collected during the registration process if the registration on our website is cancelled or changed.
+This applies to the data collected during the registration process when the registration on our website is cancelled or amended.

-This applies to the data collected during the registration process to fulfill a contract or to carry out pre-contractual measures when the data are no longer necessary for the performance of the contract.
-Even after the contract has been completed, it may be necessary to retain personal data of the contractual partner in order to comply with contractual or legal obligations.
+This applies to the data collected during the registration process for the fulfilment of a contract or the performance of pre-contractual measures when the data are no longer necessary for the performance of the contract.
+Even after the conclusion of the contract, it may be necessary to retain the contracting party's personal data in order to comply with contractual or legal obligations.

 As a user, you have the option at any time to terminate the registration.
-You can have the data stored about you changed at any time.
+The data stored about you can be changed at any time.
 To do so, contact us using the contact details provided in the imprint.

 VII.
 Contact form and e-mail contact